RafaelSolVargas/RafaelSolVargas/README.md

-## Hi, my name is Rafael and these are my works
+## Hi, I'm a BackEnd Developer and these are my works

+- 👨‍🎓 I really do like working in the BackEnd context
-- 🖥️ I'm currently learning and practicing some algorithms and data structures
+- 🖥️ I'm currently working with C# and PostgreSQL
-- 📧 You can contact me sending an email
+- 🎧 If you want a Music Bot for your discord server check out my [Vulkan Project](https://github.com/RafaelSolVargas/Vulkan)

 ##